The Centre currently has three substantive themes of teaching, research and publication, as follows:

 Prof. Sumner is re-inventing criminology in Ireland, with a revised new interdisciplinary MA in Criminology and Ireland’s first undergraduate BA in Criminology a new social science degree closely linked to the humanities and liberal arts at UCC, with programmes containing modules specifically oriented to CPD for policy-makers and professionals in the Gardaí, prisons and related services.
 These new degrees, alongside a planned international postgraduate programme for public servants in African and other developing or underdeveloped countries, will be key components of the Centre’s infrastructure.

 3. Amnesia and Ethical Social Memory

-Dr. Kieran Keohane, head of department of Sociology at UCC, teaches and researches on the transformation of everyday life under conditions of the neo-liberal revolution.
+Dr. Kieran Keohane teaches and researches on the transformation of everyday life under conditions of the neo-liberal revolution.
 Recent publications include The Domestic, Political and Moral Economies of Post-Celtic Tiger Ireland, and The Social Pathologies of Contemporary Civilization.
 Dr Keohane co-anchors an international scholarly network on Social Pathologies of Contemporary Civilization (SPCC), and his current work focuses on the fading and dissolution of individual and collective memory due to ongoing processes of individuation and the weakening of traditional institutions, as identified by Durkheim and formulated by Halbwachs; and a parallel psychoanalytic literature highlighting the importance of shock, trauma, repression and aphasia in the psychic life of individuals and societies.
 Lacking memory, persons and societies live in a liminal extended present and become prone to manipulation.
 What is remembered -and what is forgotten- is central to power in contemporary societies, and the recovery of memory is one of the most urgent ethical-political problems of our age.